mn1del/rpi_cnc_img/README.md

   small TFT LCD touchscreen display? manual search on main computer, using arp -a etc? audio blast from RPi on first startup?

+3) Things to install/enable:
+  Latest Raspbian
+  bCNC
+    ...and dependancies:
+    pySerial
+    kTinker
+    etc...
+  or other GCode streamers: GRBLWeb?
+UGS?
+Chillipepper?
+  TeamViewer
+  SSH
+  VNC?
+  Camera?
+  LCD drivers (if using LCD)
+  XDRP (for Windows remote Desktop)

+4) Settings to update:
+  RPi hostname (?)
+  RPi p'wrd
+  Wifi/ethernet setup
+  TeamViewer setup - need to get id, method of generating p'word, or use static?
+  Static IP address... change the dynamic one to static one

+5) CNC gui/interface
+  Default to headless use, or try and fit on LCD?
+  Use direct bCNC input?
+  Or use thin layer on top, accessing bCNC commads using shell scripts?
+    would require some minimal feedback options: spindle position, hitting stops, tool changes etc etc Push CAM file to bCNC from main Computer?
+Pull CAM file from RPi? definitely needs some kind of human interface at the machine.
+Can be v simple - "GO" button, or can be more involved - interface for downloading the file.
+Depends on whether LCD display is setup or not.
+  Need some kind of homing procedure.